 My family is from Puerto Rico, and I have been speaking Spanish my entire life.
 I have a dog and his name is Mo and he is the love of my life :-).
 I love to travel, be with my close friends and family and DANCE.
 I love working with students and have taught and tutored from 4th grade through college.
 I look forward to working with you and helping you be successful in school.

-Elon University - BA, International Relations
+Undergraduate Degree: Elon University - Bachelor in Arts, International Relations

 3rd Grade Math